Tyne (1807 ship)

 Tyne was launched in 1807 in Rotherhithe.
 She spent the first part of her career as a West Indiaman.
 However, in 1810–1811 she made a voyage to India for the British East India Company (EIC) as an "extra" ship, i.e., under charter.
+Thereafter, with a change of owners, she traded with the Far East under a license issued by the EIC.
 Then in 1818 she made a voyage to Port Jackson, New South Wales transporting convicts.
-Thereafter, with a change of owners, she traded with the Far East under a license issued by the EIC.
-A fire destroyed her in 1828.
+A fire destroyed her in 1828 in Bombay Harbour.

 Career

 One source reports that Tyne initially sailed as a West Indiaman.
 However, then it is not clear why she did appear as such either in Lloyd's Register (LR) or Lloyd's List.
 There are hints that she may have been a government transport.

 Although Tyne had been launched in 1807, she did not appear in LR until 1810, and then only on a page of vessels serving the EIC.